More...

 Commonly, this character archetype is observant from a safe distance, a bit of a loner.
 They’re devoted, loyal, and introspective.
 But they can often be gullible and emotional.

-Consider Brian, the brain, from a film populated with archetypical characters — The Breakfast Club.
+Consider Brian, the brain, from a film populated with archetypical characters: The Breakfast Club.

-Archetypal Characters — The Castaway • Brian the Brain
+Story characters archetypes — The Castaway • Brian the Brain

 • The Leader